tavaresrodrigo/StackOverflow/README.md

 # What we need to start ?

 If you want to reproduce this demonstration in your own desktop everything you need is install [Vagrant](https://www.vagrantup.com/) to create the box(Virtual Machine) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) to be able to deploy the vagrant box.
-Clone this repository in your environment and spin up the [vagrant box](https://github.com/tavaresrodrigo/StackOverflow/blob/main/Vagrantfile) by running the command below:
+Clone this repository in your environment and spin up the [vagrant box](https://github.com/tavaresrodrigo/StackOverflow/blob/main/Vagrantfile) by running the command below, it can take some time to download the Ubuntu iso:

 ```bash
 $ vagrant up